sergiooncode/codeeval_challenges/README.md

 [CodeEval](https://www.codeeval.com/) is a platform used by developers to showcase their skills.

-I use the challenges as katas to practice coding in different languages (Python, Java, C, Bash, etc).
+I use the challenges as katas to practice coding in Python.

 The challenges solved so far are:

-- Challenge 16 - Number of ones (in Python).
+- Challenge 16 - Number of ones.